alexisiddiqui/xMD-HOIP/README.md

 # xMD
-Wrapper to handle run MD experiments in GROMACS.
+Wrapper to manage and monitor MD experiments with Tensorboard.
+Works using GROMACS MD engine but can be adapted for any simulator.